11DE784A/11DE784A.github.io/index.markdown

 ## Fun Stuff

-I am currently reading
+I am reading _The Lord of the Rings_ by J. R. R. Tolkein.
-_The Fellowship of the Ring_ by J. R. R. Tolkein.
+I am currently in the middle of _The Two Towers_.
 I recently finished reading
 _Everything is Tuberculosis_ by John Green.